opensciencegrid/docker-osg-build/README.md

 are based on.

 To build the image, run the script named `buildbuilder`.
-This will result in an image named `matyasselmeci:osgbuilder`.
+This will result in an image named `opensciencegrid:osg-build`.

 Starting up the image